emlinhax/adblocker-detection-minimal/README.md

 # adblocker-detection-minimal
 The most minimal adblocker detection you will ever need.
 Just add this script to your website

+Randomize the function name to prevent adblockers from just patching this function out.
-Randomize script name + function name for full protection The function will return true if adblocker is detected
+The function will return true if adblocker is detected